ucldc/ucldc-docs/docs/dams/metadata-model.md

                 A transcription of textual information, for resources that are text-based or document formats
             </td>
             <td class="confluenceTd">
                 Martinez California December 31, 1893.
 My dear Sister Mary, I wish you a happy New Year, You and all yours.
 Heaven bless you all.
-Ever affectionately Your brother John Muir.<br/>
+Ever affectionately Your brother John Muir
             </td>
             <td class="confluenceTd">
                 <br/>